Whataburger: 2000–present

 On August 8, 2000, Whataburger celebrated its 50th anniversary with 575 operating stores.
 In 2001, during the 77th Texas Legislative Session, a bill was passed proclaiming Whataburger to be a Texas Treasure.

 In 2003, it hired Austin-based advertising firm McGarrah Jessee, which created an advertising campaign featuring the gravelly voice of Ohio actor William Bassett.
 In 2007, the company achieved 700 stores in ten states with annual revenue of $1 billion.

 In October 2011, the company changed its television ads from Bassett's voiceovers to "documentary-style ads employees and customers using their own words to describe what makes Whataburger special."
 By the end of the year, it had 728 stores operating in ten states.
 The Dobson family owned 611 stores, and the other "117 are owned and operated by about 25 franchisees."

-On May 16, 2019 American City Business Journals reported that Whataburger confirmed it has hired Morgan Stanley for a possible sale of the company.
+On May 16, 2019, American City Business Journals reported that Whataburger confirmed it had hired Morgan Stanley for a possible sale of the company.

 On June 14, 2019, the Dobson family sold its majority stake in the company to BDT Capital, a Chicago-based investment company.
-The companies cited long term expansion plans as one reason for the sale.
+The family cited long term expansion plans as one reason for the sale.
 Much of the current leadership will remain, but they will take on new roles within the company.
 Ed Nelson, currently serving as chief financial officer and controller, was promoted to president.
 The company said that Whataburger's headquarters will remain in San Antonio.

 On August 1, 2020, Ed Nelson was promoted to CEO of Whataburger.

-Beginning in 2021, the company expanded to the Midwest with locations around the Kansas City metropolitan area and the Wichita, Kansas metropolitan area, with multiple locations in between the cities.
-On January 5, 2022, the first of 8 locations in Middle Tennessee opened in Hermitage, ending a decades long absence in the Nashville area.
+Beginning in 2021, the company expanded to the Midwest with locations around the Kansas City metropolitan area and the Wichita, Kansas metropolitan area, with multiple locations in between the cities, and also as far north as St. Joseph On January 5, 2022, the first of 8 locations in Middle Tennessee opened in Hermitage, ending a decades long absence in the Nashville area.

 In March 2022, Whataburger announced it would be opening locations in the Atlanta metropolitan area.
 The first one opened in November in Kennesaw.

+In April 2023, the town of Flower Mound, Texas approved zoning for the first Whataburger in the city.
+At that time, Flower Mound was the largest city in Texas without a Whataburger.

+As of May 2024, Whataburger has announced plans for six North Carolina locations and nine South Carolina locations.